Crock Pot Apple Crisp

 Can I use a different cake mix flavor?

-Yes.
-Spice cake mix is excellent — it adds cinnamon and warm spice that pairs naturally with apples.
-Butter pecan cake mix also works well and adds a nutty richness to the topping.
+Spice cake mix is the best swap — warm cinnamon and clove flavor that pairs naturally with the apple filling.
+Butter pecan also works well and adds a nutty richness.

 Is this the same as a dump cake?